 To hand out candy safely, I suggest you wear a mask and hand it out to the kids, rather than having dozens of kids stick their hands in a large bowl of candy.
 When you give out candy, drop it in the child’s bag instead of trying to hand it to them, that way it’s a no-contact interaction.

 Is it safe for my kids to go out in our neighborhood for trick-or-treat?

 With a few precautions and reminders, listed below, I believe kids can safely trick-or-treat.
 I recommend sticking close to home if possible so your kids can come home if they aren’t comfortable with the actions of others.

-What rules would you set for your child before they head out to trick-or-treat?
+What rules should I set for my child before they head out to trick-or-treat?

 I would tell your children to do three specific things:

-- Have the person handing out candy to put it right in their bag.
+- Have the person handing out candy put it right in their bag.

 - Ask them to stay as separated as they are at school.